abelcarreras/posym/README.md

 Compute the symmetry of wave functions defined as a Slater determinant
 ----------------------------------------------------------------------
-Use *SymmetryWaveFunction* class to compute the wave function symmetry from a set of occupied molecular orbitals defined as *BasisFunction* objects
+Use *SymmetryWaveFunction* class to determine the symmetry of a wave function from a set of occupied molecular orbitals defined as *BasisFunction* objects
 ```python
 from posym import SymmetryWaveFunction